 Once a design is finalized, the designer will send your logo in multiple file types to launch your business.

 Four different logo packages range from $399 to $1699 USD.
 The most pricey option is exclusive to what they call “top-level” designers.
 You’ll have to pay for your design contest upfront (before you get any logo files).
 But it comes with a money-back guarantee.

 Option 5: Hire a freelance logo designer

 Despite offering a free basic membership, to search for designers for hire, Dribbble charges $299 USD per month, or $199 USD per month for a basic designer search package.

 Through the platform, you set how much you’re willing to pay, the type of work needed, and the experience level you’re seeking.
-Designers set their own hourly rates, which can range from $15 to $200 per hour based on their experience.
+Designers set their own hourly rates, which can range from $15 USD to $200 USD per hour based on their experience.

 If you upgrade to a pro account, Upwork handpicks freelancers for a flat fee of $500 USD and an additional 20% transaction fee.
 Upwork also allows you to hold your funds in escrow, meaning designers must complete the job to get paid.

 Option 6: Hire a logo design agency